 Even the case flanks are treated to the same finishes as the rest of the timepiece, such as black and gray frosted surfaces, polished chamfers, and straight-graining.

 Fittingly, there’s not much gold on this watch at all, as it’s designed as a sports watch.
-Still, the small seconds dial is made of solid 18K gold, which a rhodium-colored plating and polished beveled edges.
+Still, the small seconds dial is made of solid 18K gold, with rhodium-colored plating and polished beveled edges.

 Completing one of Greubel Forsey’s sportiest watches to date is an integrated black natural rubber strap that’s screwed to the caseback, vertically, and a titanium crown relief engraved with the GF emblem and surrounded by interchangeable black vulcanized rubberized capping.